'

 Book directly with a tour operator online

-You can find trustworthy tour operators’ contact and book with them in advance.
+You can find trustworthy tour operators’ contacts and book with them in advance.

-For me, I saw an ad of D’tour and message them on Whatsapp.
+Personally, I saw an advertisement for D’tour and messaged them on WhatsApp.
 They gave us the jetty’s address and itinerary of the tour.
-Once we arrived at the jetty, we showed them the booking and get the ticket (I will give more feedback about D’tour in the next part).
+Once we arrived at the jetty, we showed them the booking and got the ticket (I will give more feedback about D’tour in the next part).

 Book at the point